materiaraiding/materiaraiding-old/tea.md

 - **Dark with Christmas Tether**: you are tethered to Light with Christmas Tether and must be close to them at the end of the forced march.

 Then, after the forced marches, 3 Perfect Alexander clones will **Super Jump** to the west, south and east cardinals respectively, near the wall.
 These jumps will need to be baited by 3 players.
 After, the Perfect Alexander behind the wall at north will cast **Optical Sight**, which will be either 2 sets of light party stacks, or everyone needs spread out.
-- If there are 2 green balls to his left and right, it is **2 light party stacks**
+- If there are 2 green balls to his left and right, it is **2 light party stacks**.
 - If there are multiple small green orbs, it is **spreads**.

 Finally, one of the clones that Super Jumped will cast **Radiant Sacrament**, a large donut AoE.
 At the end of the mechanic, players need to be under this clone.